The Writer's Corner

 Lilah called out and watched as all three jumped from the back

 “You said an accident?”
 Seth inquired.

 she saw the box on the front table and looked questioningly at

 “I think Mark would approve,” Milly answered.

-and check on her and Faith,” Mark stated as Lucas reached for the reins.
+and check on her and Faith,” Mark stated as Lucas reached for

-uh, the Marshal’s Office,” Lucas answered.
+Johnny’s, uh, the Marshal’s Office,” Lucas answered.
 He stopped

-the buckboard in front of the jail, handed the reins to Mark, and jumped down.
+the buckboard in front of the jail, handed the reins to Mark,

-rail, he entered and saw Abigail.
+hitching rail, he entered and saw Abigail.
 “How’s Hope this

 “What kind of an accident?”
 Abigail asked.